 Follow any of the methods below to check your Windows 10 PC uptime.

 Hit “CPU” if it isn’t selected.

 You can see the uptime of your PC beneath “Up time.”
 It’s in the order of days, hours, minutes, and seconds.

 Type in the following command and then hit the “Enter” key.
 This is the command: systeminfo

 Subtract the current date and time with the date and time besides “System Boot Time.”

 Enter the following command and then press the “Enter” key.
 This is the command: (get-date) – (gcim Win32_OperatingSystem).LastBootUptime

-You see the uptime of your computer.
-It’s in the order of Days, Hours, Minutes, Seconds and Milliseconds.
+You can see the uptime of your computer.
+It’s in the order of Days, Hours, Minutes, Seconds, and Milliseconds.

 How to Check Android Uptime